philcryer/philcryer.com/tmp/starting-an-llc.md

         - for 49$ they’ll do the registration and lookup, for another $51 they take care of other tasks, so only about $100 total
         - or for $200, they give you sample contract, and work on other items
             * the can also wills, etc
-> [!TIP]
-> do not Register in MO and then Incorporate in MO - instead, register in MO but then incorporate in Delaware (if you have a huge company), or Wyoming or Nevada, both have much better privacy protections   > [!IMPORTANT]
+   > TIP: do not Register in MO and then Incorporate in MO - instead, register in MO but then incorporate in Delaware (if you have a huge company), or Wyoming or Nevada, both have much better privacy
    > Action: Decide on bizee or nolo

 1) Make sure name is unique
     * search on [bsd.sos.mo.gov](https://bsd.sos.mo.gov/search) for desired name in MO to see it is available